open-amt-cloud-toolkit/docs/docs/Microservices/overview.md

 As shown in Figure 1, the architecture consists of five components:

 1. **MPS** - A microservice that uses an Intel vPro® platform feature, Client Initiated Remote Access (CIRA), for enabling edge, cloud devices to maintain a persistent connection for out-of-band manageability features, such as power control or Keyboard, Video, and Mouse (KVM) control.
-2. **RPS** - A microservice that activates Intel® Active Management Technology (AMT) using predefined profiles and connects them to the MPS for manageability use cases.
+2. **RPS** - A microservice that activates Intel® Active Management Technology (Intel® AMT) using predefined profiles and connects them to the MPS for manageability use cases.
 3. **RPC** - A lightweight client application that communicates with the RPS server to activate Intel® AMT.
 4. **UI Toolkit** - A toolkit that includes prebuilt React components and a reference implementation web console.
 The React-based snippets simplify the task of adding complex manageability-related UI controls, such as the KVM, to a console.
 5. **Sample Web UI** - A web based UI that demonstrates how to use the UI Toolkit.
 It also provides a way to interact with the microservices and to help provide context as to how each microservice is used.